-Food: As recommended by the CDC, we will not provide food to participants.
-Please send a packed snack or dinner.
+Food: Please send a packed snack or dinner.
 We will provide designated spaces for each child to store their food.

 Although you are not required to have a dog to attend this workshop, you must have the ability to care for one to complete requirement #4 and #5.
-Boy Scouts may want to attend whose families are considering adopting a dog and want to find out more about the responsibilities and care required before they get a dog.
-You can attend the workshop and complete the last two requirements in the future when you do add a canine family member to your pack.
+Scouts whose families are considering adopting a dog may want to attend to learn more about the responsibilities and care required.
+Scouts can then complete the last two requirements in the future when they have officially added a canine family member to their pack.

 Are you interested in helping homeless animals in another way?
-Consider organizing a donation drive prior to attending this workshop and collect new or gently used towels, blankets, cat and dog toys, peanut butter and treats.
-Go to http://www.wihumane.org/donate/wishlist.aspx for a copy of our Wish List.
+Consider organizing a donation drive prior to attending this workshop and collect much needed wish list items!